Skip to main content

 Partial Update

-When performing a partial update on a merge-on-write Unique table containing an auto-increment column:
+When performing a partial update on a merge-on-write Unique table with an auto-increment column:

-If the auto-increment column is a key column, during partial updates, as users must explicitly specify the key column, the target columns for partial column updates must include the auto-increment column.
-In this scenario, the import behavior is similar to regular partial updates.
+If the auto-increment column is a key column, users must explicitly specify it during partial updates.
+As a result, the target columns for partial updates must include the auto-increment column.
+In this case, the behavior aligns with that of standard partial updates.

 mysql> CREATE TABLE `demo`.`tbl2` (